-- A court may impose on an offender who has been convicted of more than one offence specified in one or more complaints or indictments - - (a) one sentence for all of those offences; or - (b) a separate sentence for each of those offences; or - (c) one sentence for a group of those offences determined by the court and - (i) one sentence for all of the remaining offences; or - (ii) a separate sentence for each of the remaining offences; or - (iii) a separate sentence for each other group of the offences remaining as the court determines and a separate sentence for each offence remaining, if any, as is not within any such group.
+- (1) A court may impose on an offender who has been convicted of more than one offence specified in one or more complaints or indictments - (a) one sentence for all of those offences; or - (b) a separate sentence for each of those offences; or - (c) one sentence for a group of those offences determined by the court and - (i) one sentence for all of the remaining offences; or - (ii) a separate sentence for each of the remaining offences; or - (iii) a separate sentence for each other group of the offences remaining as the court determines and a separate sentence for each offence remaining, if any, as is not within any such group.

-(2) In imposing a single sentence on an offender for more than one offence, a court must not impose a penalty exceeding the sum of the maximum penalties that could otherwise have been imposed for those offences.
+- (2) In imposing a single sentence on an offender for more than one offence, a court must not impose a penalty exceeding the sum of the maximum penalties that could otherwise have been imposed for those offences. - (3) If a court imposes a single sentence on an offender for more than one child sexual offence, the court is to identify the sentence that would have been imposed for each child sexual offence, had separate sentences been imposed.

 11A.
-Matters to be taken or not taken into account in sentencing certain sexual offenders
+Matters to be taken or not taken into account in sentencing certain sexual offenders aggravating circumstance, in relation to a sexual offence, includes, but is not limited to, the following:

-- (1) In this section - aggravating circumstance, in relation to a sexual offence, includes, but is not limited to, the following: - (a) the victim being under the care, supervision or authority of the offender; - (b) the victim being a person with a disability; - (c) the victim being under the age of 13 years; - (d) the offender committing the offence in whole or in part in the presence of any other person or persons, besides the victim; - (e) the offender subjecting the victim to violence or the threat of violence; - (f) the offender supplying the victim with alcohol or drugs with the intention of facilitating the commission of the offence;
+- (a) the victim being under the care, supervision or authority of the offender; - (b) the victim being a person with a disability; - (c) the victim being under the age of 13 years; - (d) the offender committing the offence in whole or in part in the presence of any other person or persons, besides the victim;

-- (g) the offender making forced or uninvited entry into the victim's home or other premises; - (h) the offender doing, in the course of committing the sexual offence, an act likely to seriously and substantially degrade or humiliate the victim; - (i) the offender causing any other person or persons to carry out an act referred to in paragraph (e), (f), (g) or (h) of this definition; - disability means any restriction or lack (resulting from any absence, loss or abnormality of mental, psychological, physiological or anatomical structure or function) of ability to perform an activity in a normal manner;
+- (e) the offender subjecting the victim to violence or the threat of violence; - (f) the offender supplying the victim with alcohol or drugs with the intention of facilitating the commission of the offence; - (g) the offender making forced or uninvited entry into the victim's home or other premises; - (h) the offender doing, in the course of committing the sexual offence, an act likely to seriously and substantially degrade or humiliate the victim; - (i) the offender causing any other person or persons to carry out an act referred to in paragraph (e), (f), (g) or (h) of this definition; - disability means any restriction or lack (resulting from any absence, loss or abnormality of mental, psychological, physiological or anatomical structure or function) of ability to perform an activity in a normal manner;